Cypress Hills (Canada): Geology and geomorphology

 The Cypress Hills reach a maximum elevation of 1466 m, rising about 600 m above the surrounding plains.
-They are the remnant of a more widespread plateau, most of which has been removed by erosion.
+This makes the Cypress Hills the highest point in Canada between the Rockies and Labrador They are the remnant of a more widespread plateau, most of which has been removed by erosion.
 The plateau is capped by the resistant conglomerate and sandstone beds of the Cypress Hills Formation.
 That formation was deposited by rivers that flowed from the mountains of southwestern Alberta and northwestern Montana during late Eocene to middle Miocene time, and is known for its wealth of vertebrate fossils.

 During the Pleistocene, the top of the Cypress Hills was not overridden by the Laurentide Ice Sheet and remained unglaciated.
 As the ice sheet paused periodically during its final retreat, a series of morainal ridges of glacial till built up around the hills.
 Rivers of meltwater cut large channels through the area as the retreat continued, and smaller streams carved coulees and areas of badlands.

 Today the Cypress Hills are part of a major drainage divide that separates rivers that drain south to the Gulf of Mexico via the Missouri River system from those that drain to northeast to Hudson Bay via the Nelson River system.
 At the Dividing Springs Ranch northwest of Eastend, Saskatchewan, the water from a spring goes both south to Gulf of Mexico and northeast to Hudson Bay.